-For the first set of simulations, we set the values of $\rho_R = 0.9$ $r{\pi} = 0.25$ $r_s = 0.1$.
-Chart 4.1 shows the effect of a housing price bubble without and with reaction of monetary policy to market housing prices.
+For the first set of simulations, we set the values of $\mathbf{r}{R} = 0.9$, $r{p} = 0.25$ and $r{s} = 0.1$.
+Graph 2 shows the effect of a housing price bubble when monetary policy reacts only to inflation rate and when monetary policy reacts to both inflation and housing prices.
 When monetary policy reacts only to inflation rate, the bubble in housing market translates into an increase in output, inflation, housing investment, consumption and net worth, leading the economy to "overheat".
 Initially, the fundamental price of houses increases because the public knows that monetary authorities will not react to the bubble, so the present value of the dividends the capital is expected to generate is high.
 Investment responds to fundamentals so it increases.
 The rise in market price of housing stimulates spending and output further both through the balance sheet effects given that the external finance premium decreases significantly, and through the wealth effect on consumption.
 Given that inflation rate has increased, the policy interest rate increases.
-When the bubble burst, financial conditions of the firms deteriorates which is reflected in a strong increase in external finance premium and lower investment and output.
+When the bubble bursts, financial conditions of the firms deteriorate which is reflected in a strong increase in external finance premium and lower investment and output.